Key facts

 Professional recognition

-Completion of the Graduate Diploma of Professional Accounting and selecting the correct combination of units in one of our professionally accredited courses, provides the opportunity for students to be eligible to apply for admission to the:
+Completion of the Graduate Diploma of Professional Accounting and selection of the correct combination of units in one of our professionally accredited courses, provides the opportunity for students to be eligible to apply for admission to the:

 CA Program of the Chartered Accountants Australia and New Zealand (CA ANZ)